PSLmodels/Border-Adjustment-Calculator/tests/README.md

 Test suites in this directory are designed to ensure Shiny server is running properly, and to validate numeric outcomes using corner cases.
 We first introduce how to execute validation for numeric results.
+Other tests are coming soon.

 Numeric Tests
 -------------------